PECOS: Prediction for Enormous and Correlated Output Spaces: Introduction

-For the critical matching phase, we investigate a recursive machine learned linear matching strategy as well as a deep learned neural matcher.
-When applied to \xmclong when the input instances are in textual form, we find that the neural matcher based on the recently proposed Transformer models gives state-of-the-art accuracy results; however the neural matcher requires about two orders of magnitude increased training time than the recursive linear matcher.
-For example, on a dataset where the output space is of size 2.8 million, the neural matcher results in a 10\% increase in precision@1 (from 46\% to 51.2\%) over the recursive linear matcher but takes 265x more time to train.
+For the critical matching phase, we investigate a recursive machine learned linear matching strategy as well as a recursive deep learned neural matcher.
+When applied to \xmclong where the input instances are in textual form, we find that the recursive neural matcher based on Transformer encoders gives state-of-the-art accuracy results; however the recursive Transformer matcher requires about two orders of magnitude increased training time than the recursive linear matcher.
+For example, on a dataset where the output space is of size 2.8 million, the recursive Transformer matcher results in a 6\% increase in precision@1 (from 48.6\% to 54.2\%) over the recursive linear matcher but takes 100x more time to train.
 Thus it is up to the practitioner to evaluate the trade-offs and decide whether the increased training time and infrastructure cost is warranted for their application; indeed, the flexibility of the \pecos framework seamlessly allows different strategies to be used.